brazil-data-cube/rstac/README.md

 ## installation

-To install `Rstac` for R, run the following commands
+To install `rstac` for R, run the following commands

 ```R
 library(devtools)